 - 2-3 tbsp chopped basil + 1 tbsp for garnish

 - parmesan cheese (optional to garnish)

-- Add the pureed tomatoes to your soup pot over medium heat.
-Stir in the Vital Proteins collagen peptides.
+6. Add the pureed tomatoes to your soup pot over medium heat.
+Stir in the rest of the broth and Vital Proteins collagen peptides.